dasch-swiss/dsp-api/docs/05-internals/design/api-admin/administration.md

 The default permissions when a project is created are described [here](../../../03-endpoints/api-admin/projects.md#default-set-of-permissions-for-a-new-project).

-DSP’s concept of access control is that permissions can only be granted to groups and not to individual users.
+DSP's concept of access control is that permissions can only be granted to groups and not to individual users.
 There are two distinct ways of granting permission.